fmateoc/entity-matching/README.md

   * Cleaned up Opus’s broken output.
   * Helped restructure the project.
   * Generated unit tests.
-  * Steps towards productizing: use HikariConfig and data source classname instead of jdbcUrl, robust text handling with encoding detection using `icu4j`, migrate to Java 17 and newer versions of the dependencies
+  * Steps towards productizing: use HikariConfig and data source classname instead of jdbcUrl, robust text handling with encoding detection using `icu4j`, externalize hardcoded SQL and test data, migrate to Java 17 and newer versions of the dependencies

 Overall, Jules felt like working with a **“smart intern.”** Not always reliable, but capable of doing useful work.
 More than that, once it uderstood what needed to be done, it would do it faster than I could myself.